hella-gutmann/testarossa/README.txt

 I'm on a test drive.
+Driving fast.